vanstyn/DBIx-Class-AuditAny/README.md

 - Enable tracking multi-primary-key sources (code currently disabled)
 - Write lots more tests
-- Write lots more docuemntation
+- Write lots more documentation
 - Expand and finalize API
 - Add more built-in datapoints
 - Review code and get feedback from the perl community for best practices/suggestions